The war between General James Mattis and President Donald Trump won’t be over anytime soon, it seems.

 Mattis’ publicity tour continued this week with even more tawdry teases from “Mad Dog”.

-Former Secretary of Defense James Mattis ― who has refrained from discussing his differences with President Donald Trump following his resignation last year ― said on Tuesday that he would speak out “when the time’s right.”take our poll - story continues below
+Former Secretary of Defense James Mattis ― who has refrained from discussing his differences with President Donald Trump following his resignation last year ― said on Tuesday that he would speak out “when the time’s right.”

 “I don’t believe that if you leave an administration over a matter of policy … that you then get out and start talking in what we commonly call a kiss-and-tell now,” he said during a Q&A with Council on Foreign Relations President Richard Haass.
 “I don’t think it’s the right thing to do.”